MyTaj-Amine/RIP-Python-Tests-/README.md

 # rip-python-server
-RIP server - python implementation
+An implementation of the RIP protocol in Python